Kthulu120/liquid_dl/README.md

 ## Updating

-Cool thing about this is you can just download the latest release and overwrite the existing release since there's no persistence for this application
+Updating requires three simple things: copying you sqlite file; then downloading the latest release; replacing the sqlite file with yours and doing the following command while in the project folder
+` ./manage.py makemigrations `

 ## Contributors